project-allocator/project-allocator/backend/README.md

     - Contains resources like an HTML template for email notification
   - `routers/`
     - Contains API endpoint implementations
+  - `models/`
+    - Contains code for database models and schemas
+  - `factories/`
+    - Contains code for unit tests and database seeding
+    - Uses `factory-boy`
   - `algorithms.py`
     - Edit this file to customise your project allocation algorithm
   - `auth.py`